wilsonify/wilsonify.github.io/content/recipes/SUMMER SQUASH SOUP196.md

 it that way.
 Just return the blended soup to the pot.)
 Bring it back up to a simmer.
 Turn off

 the heat, add the chives, and then taste.
-Add more salt, garlic, chives, your favorite shit.
+Add more salt, garlic, chives, your favorite   .
 Serve

 right away.